datanav/docs/best-practice.rst

     "global": true
  }

-**Preparation pipes** is where **global datasets** are prepared for target systems.
+**Preparation pipes** prepare data from **global datasets** to target systems.
 It is here most of the logic is added.
 It could include enriching with more context from other datasets, structuring data into other formats, adding new fields and other transformations.
 The main purpose is to get data ready for the target system.

-**Output pipes** basically sends data to an endpoint and should normally have no logic.

-The main reason for why **output pipes** shouldn't contain any logic or transformations is that we want to see the end result that is being sent to the target system, for debugging purposes.
-If logic is added in the pipe, the result will be sent straight to the target system when the pump is running.
+**Output pipes** sends data to an endpoint and should normally have no logic.
+The main reason for why **output pipes** should not contain any logic or transformations is that we want to see the end result that is being sent to the target system for debugging purposes.
+If logic is added in the pipe the result will be sent straight to the target system when the pump is running.
 By adding the transformations in the upstream **preparation pipe** we will be able to look at the processed entities in the upstream dataset for the **output pipe**.
-Any logic added to an **output pipe** cannot either be used by other pipes.

 .. image:: images/best-practice/Sesam-pattern.png
     :width: 800px
     :align: center
     :alt: Generic pipe concept

+.. _best-practice-input-pipe:

 Input pipes
 ===========

 Input pipes are used to fetch data from external systems into Sesam.
-As we want to be as comprehensive as possible regarding the data we ingest, there should be very few rules about filtering or altering data embedded within the input pipes.
+As we want to be as comprehensive as possible regarding the data we ingest there should be very few rules about filtering or altering data embedded within the input pipes.
 Data filtering, transformation and consolidation will be done at a later stage.

 Embedded data and Conditional input pipes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^